MyEtherWallet/knowledge-base/source/_posts/mewconnect/mewconnect-user-guide.md

 **Step 5.** WRITE DOWN YOUR SEED WORDS.

 This is the single most important piece of information about your wallet.
 These 24 words will decide the future of your funds.
-Do not lose them, and do not screenshot them.
+Do not lose them, write them down!

 **Step 6.**  Pass the seed word check test.